hmcts/prl-e2e-tests/e2e/tests/citizen/createCase/C100/TestCoverage.md

     - Select all checkboxes and move on
 5. Urgency & Without Notice Order
     - Require boolean variable for yes to all or no to all
-    - In the Top Row journey we will be selecting no to all
+    - In the Second Row journey we will be selecting no to all
     - `urgencyAndWithoutNoticeAllOptionsYes: false`
 6. People
     - Child Details